nicaless/nanowrimo_ga_project/README.md

     0.960396039604

 This Logistic Regression correctly identified all the non-winners in the test data, and only incorrectly identified winners in the test data 8% of the time.
+From the ROC curve...

 I'd say it's a pretty good model!

 ### Visualize the results of the Logistic Regression with PCA